 Right away Kinvara

 fans everywhere will notice that the outsole configuration has also changed for the better in this version.
-The 6 used triangular pods that left a little to be desired in the impact dispertion department.
-Saucony addressed with issue by upgrading to a their new Tri-Flex technology system that runners found to significantly complement the new EVERUN and improved shock absorption.
+The 6 used triangular pods that left a little to be desired in the impact dispersion department.
+Saucony addressed the issue by upgrading to their new Tri-Flex technology system that runners found to significantly complement the new Saucony Kinvara 7 and improved shock absorption.
+Long distance runners

 Saucony wanted to provide all runners with a considerable upgrade this time around, and runners agree that they delivered in a big way.
 The Kinvara